top of page

 Find out about dinos, and build your own Triceratops

-Layer by Layer: Discovering Dinosaurs (Quarto, 2016)
+Discovering Dinosaurs (Quarto, 2016) More layers and sounds

 Numbers can do some very tricky things.
 They can multiply when you're not looking until there are an infinity of infinities.
-The crop up in patterns throughout nature, including in, er, crops.
+They crop up in patterns throughout nature, including in, er, crops.
 Brain-frazzling number nuggets you can use to show off.

 Maths in 30 Seconds (Ivy Press, 2017)